Enabling Advanced Land Cover Analytics: An Integrated Data Extraction Pipeline for Predictive Modeling with the Dynamic World Dataset: Materials and Methods

 To test our downstream urbanization prediction task, we needed to obtain a single image per year for each fishnet tile spanning from 2016 to 2022.
 This is generalizable to extracting images between any \textit{year\_start} and \textit{year\_end}.
 Although it's feasible to retrieve any image from a single time stamp within the year in question (say at the beginning or the end of the year), we chose to employ aggregation techniques to create a composite image.

 This process entails extracting multiple images for the same year, resulting in an image collection corresponding to multiple timestamps of one fishnet tile, and then applying pixel-level aggregation operations.
 Some of the available aggregation operations are average, minimum, maximum, median, etc. The advantage of retrieving an aggregated image over a single image lies in noise reduction, with noise stemming from various factors such as cloud cover or sensor noise.
-The Google Earth Engine offering has built-in functions for aggregating image collections into a single image, however, we opted to incorporate image aggregation in our ImageCorrector module to avoid needing to re-download images in case a different aggregation technique becomes necessary.